What is pulmonary emphysema?

 - Surgery to remove the damaged area of the lung

-- Cope in your usual environment (focusing on supportive, palliative, end-of-life care).
+- Cope in your usual environment (focusing on supportive, palliative, end-of-life care)

-- Correctly use inhaler techniques for your medicine delivery systems to ensure proper inhaler technique are being used.
+- Correctly use inhaler techniques for your medicine delivery systems

 - Cope with other conditions you have and the medicines you use